SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Why doesn't the wagon just fall down, it looks like nothing is supporting it."

 "Good question.
-Pegasi has innate magic that keeps the wagon stead when they fly.
+Pegasi have innate magic that keeps the wagon steady when they fly.
 They can fly with a lot of weight, but if its too much they get pulled to the ground."

 Scootaloo nodded at her answer.